revbayes/revbayes.github.io/tutorials/tefbd/index.md

 ---
-title: Total-Evidence Analysis and the Fossilized Birth-Death Process
+title: Combined-Evidence Analysis and the Fossilized Birth-Death Process
 subtitle: Joint inference of divergence times and phylogenetic relationships of fossil and extant taxa
 authors:  Tracy A. Heath, April M. Wright, and Walker Pett
 level: 3